Getting To Hospital

 Royal Victoria Infirmary (RVI) – the nearest metro station is Haymarket, which is an approximate 5 to 10 minute walk away (depending on which entrance you need to use).

 There are bus services from all areas of the city to the Freeman Hospital, and the RVI.
 Leaflets giving details of all routes and services to each of these hospitals are available from Nexus TravelShops at Monument, Haymarket and Four Lane Ends Metro stations.
 Alternatively, you can ask for details from staff at Traveline, please see contact details on the right hand side of this page.

 Taxis are permitted to drop off and pick up patients at all hospital entrances.
 You should inform the taxi driver which entrance you require.

-Local support available to get to Hospital
+Other local support available to get to Hospital

 The British Red Cross Transport and Escort service offers freedom and independence for people who can’t use ordinary transport or get about easily.
 Volunteers help people to go on essential journeys, such as to a hospital or other medical appointment.

 Royal Voluntary Service offers a Transport service where volunteer drivers pick up older people from their home and take them to their chosen destination such as the doctors, hospital or the shops

 You may be able to get help with your travel costs to attend hospital appointments under the Healthcare Travel Costs Scheme (HTCS) or the NHS Low Income Scheme.

 Visit the NHS Choices website for further information about eligibility and how to claim.